What is AEO? Answer Engine Optimization Explained (2026)

 What is AEO certification, and is it worth it?

-So is AEO certification worth it?
-Sometimes.
-It is worth paying for when it shortens the learning curve and improves execution.
 It is not worth paying for if it promises platform favoritism, guaranteed citations, or secret ranking formulas.
 The real asset is operational competence, not the badge.

 A 90-day AEO implementation plan